Fall 2025: August 25 - December 12

 • Masking the identity of an account or machine.

-• Intentionally accessing, downloading, displaying, uploading or transmitting obscenity or pornography as legally defined.
+• Intentionally accessing, downloading, displaying, uploading, or transmitting obscenity, as

 • Electronic communication between an instructor who is an author of a textbook and her/his publisher.

-• Electronic use by a student of the District Network to seek a part or full time job or career related to the students field of study, or to assist her/him in applying for such work.
+• Electronic use by a student of the District Network to seek a part-time or full-time job or career related to the student’s field of study, or to assist her/him in applying for such work.

-• Electronic communication by a staff member to inform a colleague about his/her childs candy bar fundraising sale for the childs school.
+• Electronic communication by a staff member to inform a colleague about their child’s candy bar fundraising sale for the child’s school.

 • Using electronic resources to research and/or purchase supplies, equipment, or other items required for campus, District, or student use.